 NOTE: I typically receive hundreds of emails a day.
 I tend to read them quickly, but am much slower to respond (more than a week late is typical).
 Hence, I will not normally respond to email questions, unless it is an emergency.
-You may send me questions by email between lectures, but I will usually provide answers or clarifications in the lectures (rather than by responding by email).
+If you send me questions by email between lectures, I will provide answers or clarifications in the lectures (rather than by responding by email).
 I will also maintain a frequently asked questions (FAQ) list on the course website - from time to time I will add to this list as common questions arise.
 Bear in mind that I run an aggressive spam filter, and email sent to me from non-UofT addresses might not reach me.